Unsupervised Discovery of Failure Taxonomies from Deployment Logs: INTRODUCTION

-Autonomous systems—ranging from self-driving vehicles to household robots—are increasingly deployed in open, dynamic environments.
-In such unstructured settings, even state-of-the-art robotic systems are prone to failures due to unexpected interactions, unmodeled dynamics, and long-tail edge cases that deviate from training distributions.
-Traditional validation pipelines, often grounded in simulation or controlled testing, struggle to capture the full complexity of real-world deployment, leaving many failure modes undetected until operation.
+to household robots, are increasingly deployed in open, dynamic environments.
+In such unstructured settings, they are prone to failures due to unexpected interactions and long-tail edge cases.
+Traditional validation pipelines, often grounded in simulation or controlled testing, struggle to capture the full complexity of real-world deployment, leaving many failure modes undetected until deployment.

-A promising direction for improving robustness is to systematically learn from failures that occur during deployment.
-Robots naturally collect large volumes of perceptual data, including traces of both successful and failed interactions.
-These failure trajectories can provide valuable insights about the underlying conditions that led to safety violations, brittleness, or policy errors.
-However, manually curating and analyzing large-scale failure data is time-consuming and fundamentally unscalable.
+A promising direction for improving system robustness is to systematically learn from failures that occur during deployment.
+Robots naturally collect large volumes of perceptual data, including traces of failed interactions.
+These trajectories provide valuable insights into the underlying conditions and mechanisms that led to safety violations, brittleness, or policy errors.
+Such failure analysis is often manual, with human experts sifting through these logs, as in autonomous driving \cite{xu2025wod}.
+However, manually curating and analyzing large-scale failure logs is time-consuming and inherently unscalable.

-In this work, we propose a framework for automatically organizing failure trajectories into semantically meaningful clusters, enabling scalable, unsupervised learning from failures.
-Our method leverages the reasoning capabilities of MLLMs—pretrained on internet-scale vision-language data—to infer high-level failure causes directly from raw observations.
-By applying prompted reasoning over sequences of perceptual inputs, we identify latent structure in uncurated failure logs, grouping them into interpretable categories described in natural language.
-Importantly, our framework operates in a completely unsupervised manner, obviating the need for costly human annotation while still isolating nontrivial keywords and cues associated with specific error causes.
+In this work, we introduce the problem of \textit{unsupervised failure taxonomy discovery} from multimodal, failure-centered trajectories.
+Rather than analyzing failures in isolation~\cite{reflect, aha, lu2025robofac, qi2026selfrefining, pacaud2025guardian}, our goal is to automatically obtain a semantically coherent and actionable failure taxonomy directly from raw deployment logs, without predefined labels.
+To address this challenge, we propose an inference procedure that first extracts structured failure explanations from perceptual trajectories using vision-language reasoning, then clusters them in the resulting semantic reasoning space.
+By operating on inferred failure descriptions rather than raw perceptual similarity, our method identifies recurring failure patterns across deployment logs and organizes them into interpretable categories described in natural language.
+Importantly, the entire process is fully unsupervised, eliminating the need for costly human annotation while preserving semantically meaningful structure.